bootphon/pygamma-agreement/docs/source/principles.rst

 Positional Dissimilarity
 ------------------------
-The positional dissimilarity is used to measure the *positional* or *temporal* disagreement between two annotated units :math:`u` and :math:`v`.
+A positional dissimilarity is used to measure the *positional* or *temporal* disagreement between two annotated units :math:`u` and :math:`v`.

+[mathet2015]_ introduces the positional sporadic dissimilarity as the reference positional dissimilarity for the gamma-agreement.
 Its formula is :

 .. math::
     d_{pos}(u,v) = \left(